 Rhinoplasty usually takes two hours or less to perform.
 Afterward, you'll head home - wearing a splint and bandages - to relax and start the healing process.
 Dr. Hendricks lets you know what to expect as far as healing time based on the specific way he alters your nose during your rhinoplasty.

-If you're interested in learning more about rhinoplasty Newport Beach surgeon Dr. Hendricks would be happy to discuss the benefits during a consultation, including what rhinoplasty can do for your breathing and appearance.
+If you're interested in learning more about rhinoplasty Newport Beach surgeon Dr. Hendricks would be happy to discuss the benefits during a consultation, including what the procedure can do for your breathing and appearance.
 Call his office or book your appointment online.

 If the nature of the surgery is purely cosmetic, insurance does not cover rhinoplasty.
 Insurance may cover the procedure if it is done to correct a deviated septum and in certain limited circumstances.